 A Christmas Carol

-A Christmas Carol by Charles Dickens might just be the best known Christmas story out there.
+Dickens’ ghostly tale might just be the best known Christmas story out there.
 Most of us know about the miserly Mr. Scrooge whose reply to all things Christmassy or charitable is “Bah!
 Humbug!”
 He hasn’t an ounce of kindness in his cold heart for those less fortunate than himself.
-But then, on Christmas Eve, he is visited, in a dream, by three ghosts: the ghosts of Christmas Past, Christmas Present, and Christmas Yet to Come.
+But then, on Christmas Eve, he is visited in a dream by three ghosts: the ghosts of Christmas Past, Christmas Present, and Christmas Yet to Come.

 The story is written in the form of a novella and its full title is A Christmas Carol.
 In Prose.
 Being a Ghost Story of Christmas.
 It’s a short book with a long title that had a big influence on Victorian society.

-Children were not excluded from those consequences.
+Even children were not excluded from those consequences.
 The concept of childhood, as we know it today, didn’t exist.
 Poor children were put to work in mines and factories as soon as they were able – often around the age of six.
-It wasn’t unusual for younger and smaller ones to be lowered down chimneys to clean them.
+It wasn’t unusual for younger and smaller children to be lowered down chimneys to clean them.